 When doctors think of chronic illness, they have to consider four categories of time.

 Doctors and patients must plan for all time frames at every doctor visit.
 Patients must tell the doctor their priorities.
 A medicine that works very quickly may have disastrous side effects a decade from now.
 Do I want a better chance for cure today, perhaps at the cost of my fertility, or should I take my chances with a less powerful drug, but preserve my ability to have a child?
 Patients must ask questions and must say “no” if the doctor’s answer does not meet their own priorities.
 The patient makes the final decision.

+When will I have a flare-up?
 Lupus is often unpredictable.
-Some patients have a single episode of the disease and spend the rest of their lives well.
-Others are always ill.
-While doctors do know something about what causes flare-ups — heavy sun exposure, for instance, or allergic reactions to drugs — they cannot predict most flare-ups.
-I do not know any way to reduce that uncertainty.
-Perhaps the best way for patients to cope with unpredictability is to live their lives as normally as possible, assuming that they will continue well, but keeping a plan to withdraw from a commitment if a flare-up occurs.
+While doctors do know something about what causes flare-ups — heavy sun exposure or allergic reactions to drugs — they cannot predict most flare-ups.
+Perhaps the best way for patients doing well to cope with the idea of flare-up is to live their lives normally but always have a withdrawal plan if a flare-up does occur.

-Although long-term decisions for lupus involve uncertainty, uncertainty should not be a cause for frustration or despair.
-Rather, it should be a call for open-mindedness — on the part of the doctor and on the part of the patient — to the possibilities that may emerge.
-Uncertainty should be an opportunity for patients to participate as equals with their doctors in conversations about their goals.
+Although decisions for lupus involve uncertainty, uncertainty is not a cause for frustration or despair.
+Rather, it is a call for open-mindedness — on the parts of both the doctor and the patient — to the possibilities that may emerge.
+Uncertainty is an opportunity for patients to partner with their doctors in reaching for their goals.